MicrosoftDocs/sql-docs/docs/ssms/troubleshoot/workaround-move-tabs.md

 A workaround may be required to enable moving query editor tabs, whether within the window or to dock a previously removed tab.
 If you have applied all available Windows updates and find you are unable to manipulate query editor tabs without experiencing a crash, follow the [workaround](#workaround) below.

 ## Applicable Environments
-Windows updates to the .NET Framework introduced a known issue which results in an application crash for SSMS when docking tabs or splitting the window.
+Windows updates to the .NET Framework introduced a known issue, which results in an application crash for SQL Server Management Studio (SSMS) when docking tabs or splitting the window.
 The latest information can be found at [SQL Server User Feedback](https://feedback.azure.com/forums/908035/suggestions/42651556).

 ## Workaround